andychen152/HuffmanEncoder/README.md

-Unfactored / messy code
+Unfactored / messy code.
-wrote quickly for homework assignment will refactor and make more organized to scale on bigger projects when I have time
+Wrote quickly for homework assignment.
+Will refactor and make more organized to scale on bigger projects when I have time.